maheshvellogi99/skindiseasedetector_PublicDeployment/README.md

 # 🏥 Skin Disease Detection System

-A comprehensive machine learning system for detecting and classifying 23 different types of skin diseases using deep learning and computer vision.
+A comprehensive machine learning system for detecting and classifying 23 different types of skin diseases using deep learning.

 ## 🌟 Features